cardano-foundation/CIPs/CIP-0123/README.md

 are allocated to the block producers.
 An Ouroboros Genesis snapshot can be created once the recovery nodes have caught up to real time.
 The recovery nodes can then be restarted with normal settings, including connections to the network.
 Ouroboros Genesis then allows other nodes in the network to rapidly resynchronize with the newly restored chain.
+This would leave one or more gaps in the chain, interspersed with empty blocks.

+##### Rewards Donation

+In order to avoid allegations of unfair behaviour, block producing nodes that are used to recover the network should donate any rewards that they receieve during recovery to the treasury.

 #### Additional Effects on Cardano Users